 Excellent Didactic Training & Surgical Experience

-Each year, faculty from the Moran Eye Center provide ophthalmology training to approximately 50-60 medical students from the University of Utah, medical schools from all over the country and visiting residents annually.
-We provide education as well to four interns, nine residents, nine fellows and many international observers.
+Each year, faculty from the John A. Moran Eye Center provide ophthalmology training to approximately 50-60 medical students from the University of Utah, medical schools from all over the country and visiting residents annually.
+We provide education as well to four interns, 12 residents, up to 13 fellows, and many international observers.